-Cheating and plagiarism are a serious academic offense that impedes learning and diminishes personal growth.
+Cheating and plagiarism are serious academic offenses that impede learning and diminishes personal growth.

 Cheating

 Cheating includes but is not limited to cheating on tests, quizzes, homework, or any other assignment regardless of point value.
 If a teacher determines that a student has cheated, the teacher will notify parents and administrators, and the consequences may be as follows: